-- 2.1.1 WA used ADC's online mapping tool4 on 20th April 2022 to ascertain whether any trees within and/or immediately adjacent to the Site are currently protected by TPO and/or CA status. - 2.1.2 The Council's online mapping revealed that there are no TPOs or CAs present on or immediately adjacent to the Site at this time.
+- 2.1.1 WA used ADC's online mapping tool6 on 13th February 2024 to ascertain whether any trees within and/or immediately adjacent to the Site are currently protected by TPO and/or CA status. - 2.1.2 The Council's online mapping revealed that there are no TPOs or CAs present on or immediately adjacent to the Site at this time.
 However, it should be noted that this situation can change as LPA's can serve TPOs at any time.
-Therefore, it is advisable to check the protected status of these trees again prior to undertaking any planned works. - 2.1.3 WA undertook a search using the Woodland Trust's Ancient Tree Inventory5 and DEFRA's Magic Map Application6 on 4th April 2022 to ascertain whether any recorded ancient or veteran trees or ancient woodland, woodpasture and parkland and traditional orchard priority habitats are located within influencing distance of the Site. - 2.1.4 The Ancient Tree Inventory does not currently contain any records of ancient or veteran trees within the Site or outside the Site but within influencing distance of the Site.
-However, the Ancient Tree Inventory is a record of trees found by professionals and enthusiasts and submitted to the Woodland Trust for inclusion on the database and therefore is not a complete record and cannot be used to rule out the presence of veteran trees on Sites. - 2.1.5 DEFRA's Magic Map listed no ancient woodland, woodpasture and parkland or traditional orchard priority habitats within the Site or outside the Site but within influencing distance of the Site.
+Therefore, it is advisable to check the protected status of these trees again prior to undertaking any planned works. - 2.1.3 WA undertook a search using the Woodland Trust's Ancient Tree Inventory7 and DEFRA's Magic Map Application8 on 13th February 2024 to ascertain whether any recorded ancient or veteran trees or ancient woodland, woodpasture and parkland and traditional orchard priority habitats are located within influencing distance of the Site. - 2.1.4 The Ancient Tree Inventory does not currently contain any records of ancient or veteran trees within the Site or outside the Site but within influencing distance of the Site.
+However, the Ancient Tree Inventory is a record of trees found by professionals and enthusiasts and submitted to the Woodland Trust for inclusion on the database and therefore is not a complete record and cannot be used to rule out the presence of veteran trees on outside sites where survey work has not been undertaken. - 2.1.5 DEFRA's Magic Map listed no ancient woodland, woodpasture and parkland or traditional orchard priority habitats within the Site or outside the Site but within influencing distance of the Site.